If you need to speak to an advisor you can call us on:

 Each time a customer pays you by card face-to-face, online or over the phone, they trust you with their personal and financial information.
 At the same time, you’re counting on them to be exactly who they say they are and the genuine cardholder.
 The Payment Card Industry Data Security Standard (PCI DSS) is designed to help protect you both.

-Created in 2004 by Visa and MasterCard, the PCI DSS helps ensure that you’re processing and storing customer card data as securely as possible.
+All of the card brands Visa, MasterCard, American Express, Discover, JCB require merchants that accept their cards to protect cardholder data in accordance with the controls described within the PCI DSS.
+This helps you to ensure that you’re processing and storing customer card data as securely as possible.
 Being compliant won’t stop fraudsters targeting your business but it will make sure that you’re in the best position to prevent an attack, helping you avoid the financial and reputational losses that can result.

 The purpose of the PCI DSS is to keep every link in your transaction chain as safe and secure as possible.
 If your business accepts card payments face to face, on your website, or over the phone, this includes: